hectwilliams/proj1/README.md

 - App.java
     > Top level of application
 - config.json
-    > json file used as a lookup for App file
+    > json file used as a lookup for App file.
+Generated when root directory when App is run.
+Deleted when App is exited.
 ## Demo

 [![Watch demo video](https://i.imgur.com/UKKIN3Z.png) ](https://youtu.be/4IkW_tXpw5s)